nodebox/seed/_docs/getting-started.md

 # Getting Started

-PCG generates new, random content based on a set of *rules* you define.
+Seed generates new, random content based on a set of _rules_ you define.
 These rules always generate text.
 But because we're on the web this text can also be HTML code or SVG graphics.
-PCG uses a system called a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).
+Seed uses a system called a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

 Here is a simple example that generates "thank you" notes (it is also displayed when [creating a new sketch](/sketch)):

 <iframe src="/embed/-L0tnl8CMxUtqA9_cIKd"></iframe>

 You can generate new variations using the "Generate" button (try it now!).
-Each variation has a unique *seed*, which consists of three letters.
+Each variation has a unique _seed_, which consists of three letters.
 You can browse through the different variations using the arrows next to the seed value in the toolbar.

-Saving in PCG is easy: each time you save a sketch it generates a new, unique URL that you can share.
+Saving in Seed is easy: each time you save a sketch it generates a new, unique URL that you can share.
 Other people can make variations and save their versions.
 This makes it easy to experiment.
 We're adding user logins soon so you can save your favorite sketches to your account.

 ## The Structure of a Sketch

-A sketch in PCG consists of a number of "blocks".
+A sketch in Seed consists of a number of "blocks".
 Each block starts with a name ending in a ":", and a list of options.
-If PCG encounters a `{{ token }}` it will look for a block with this name, pick an option from the list and replace the token with the selected option.
+If Seed encounters a `{{ token }}` it will look for a block with this name, pick an option from the list and replace the token with the selected option.

 The `root:` element is special.
-PCG will always look for a `root:` element when generating new content.
-This is the *start* of your document.
+Seed will always look for a `root:` element when generating new content.
+This is the _start_ of your document.
 Beneath this line there are two options that start with a `-`.
-When generating content, PCG will *choose one of these options*.
+When generating content, Seed will _choose one of these options_.
 The more options you give, the more freedom the system has to choose between.

-> Create a list of options and PCG will choose one of them at random.
+> Create a list of options and Seed will choose one of them at random.

-Each time PCG encounters this list it can make a different choice.
-The choice is random, but the variation is based on the *random seed*.
+Each time Seed encounters this list it can make a different choice.
+The choice is random, but the variation is based on the _random seed_.
 We'll talk about random seeds later.

 If this is all the system could do, we would be limited.
-We need a way to replace *parts* of the text with other options.
-That's where *tokens* come in.
+We need a way to replace _parts_ of the text with other options.
+That's where _tokens_ come in.

 If we look at the first line below `root:` we see that it has these special `{{ }}` brackets in the middle of the sentence.
-We call these **tokens**: special markers that signal to PCG that we want to replace them with random content.
-Which content depends on what's between the tokens: the *identifier*.
+We call these **tokens**: special markers that signal to Seed that we want to replace them with random content.
+Which content depends on what's between the tokens: the _identifier_.
 In this case the identifier is a name.
 We're going to lookup this name, choose from one of its options and place the result back into the text.

-> Use `{{ tokens }}` if you want PCG to fill in a random option.
+> Use `{{ tokens }}` if you want Seed to fill in a random option.

 ## An Example